Neshri/Introspection/rules.md

         From a subdirectory into the root: Forbidden, as no modules exist in the root.

+        Exception: Entry point modules (named [context]_main.py) may use absolute imports for dependencies within the same component, provided they include mandatory comments.

     Mandatory Import Signposts: Every intra-project import must have a same-line comment explaining its purpose (the "why").
 The comment, excluding the preceding #, must not exceed 60 characters.

         Correct: from .agent_planner import Planner # To generate the next sequence of actions.